Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Abstract

 \section{Abstract}

-We present an \textit{optimal} quantum algorithm for fidelity estimation between two quantum states when one of them is pure.
-In particular, the (square root) fidelity of a mixed state to a pure state can be estimated to within additive error $\varepsilon$ by using $\Theta(1/\varepsilon)$ queries to their state-preparation circuits, achieving a quadratic speedup over the folklore $O(1/\varepsilon^2)$.
-Our approach is technically simple, and can moreover estimate the quantity $\sqrt{\operatorname{tr}(\rho\sigma^2)}$ that is not common in the literature.
-To the best of our knowledge, this is the \textit{first} query-optimal approach to fidelity estimation involving mixed states.
+We present two \textit{optimal} quantum algorithms that estimate the (square root) fidelity of a mixed state to a pure state to within additive error $\varepsilon$: \begin{enumerate} \item Given query access to the state-preparation circuits of the input states, the query complexity is shown to be $\Theta(1/\varepsilon)$, achieving a quadratic speedup over the folklore $O(1/\varepsilon^2)$. \item Given sample access to the input states, the sample complexity is shown to be $\Theta(1/\varepsilon^2)$, achieving a quadratic speedup over the folklore $O(1/\varepsilon^4)$. \end{enumerate} Our results generalize the previous approaches to pure-state fidelity estimation, and, to the best of our knowledge, are the \textit{first} optimal approaches to fidelity estimation involving mixed states.
+Our approach is technically simple, and can be extended to estimating the uncommon quantity $\sqrt{\operatorname{tr}(\rho\sigma^2)}$ that is of independent interest.

 \textbf{Keywords: quantum computing, fidelity estimation, quantum algorithms, quantum query complexity.}